juliuspfadt/juliuspfadt.github.io/index.md

 I am currently working as a postdoctoral researcher at the Department of Methodology and Statistics at Tilburg University with Joris Mulder on dynamic social networking.
 I am implementing relational event modeling methods in JASP (and a little bit in R).

-I recently received my PhD with distinction (summa cum laude) for my thesis titled "The Present and Future of Reliability Analysis: Advances in Theory and Practice".
+I recently received my PhD with distinction (summa cum laude) for my thesis titled "The Present and Future of Reliability Analysis: Advances in Theory and Practice ([*download*](https://oparu.uni-ulm.de/xmlui/handle/123456789/49776)).

 <!-- Soon-ish, I will start working on Bayesian model averaging for structural equation models with Eric-Jan Wagenmakers at the University of Amsterdam funded by a Walter-Benjamin-Grant from the German Research Foundation. -->